OPM/ResInsight-UserDocumentation/content/getting-started/download-and-install/BuildInstructions.md

     source /opt/rh/devtoolset-10/enable

 ### Qt 5
-Qt 5.9 or later is supported, Qt 5.15 is recommended.
+Qt 5.12 or later is supported, Qt 5.15 is recommended.

 [Qt download](http://download.qt.io/archive/qt/)

 On some configurations you will be asked to specify the location of Qt.
-Preferred method is to add Qt path to CMake variable CMAKE_PREFIX_PATH
+Preferred method is to add Qt path to CMake variable **CMAKE_PREFIX_PATH**

-Example for Windows :
+Example for Windows : `CMAKE_PREFIX_PATH=F:/Qt/5.15.2/msvc2019_64`
-`CMAKE_PREFIX_PATH=F:/Qt/5.15.2/msvc2019_64`

 ### CMake
 [CMake](https://cmake.org/download/) version 3.12 or later is supported.